DWdandan/danni-wu-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Danni WU
+title: Danni Wu

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Senior
+role: Marketing Analyst Intern

 # Organizations/Affiliations to show in About widget
 organizations: